 Matthew Wood PT, DPT

-Matthew Wood received a double-bachelor degree in Osteopathy from RMIT University in Australia in 2002, completed his DPT at the University of Washington in 2015, and graduated from the Ola Grimsby Institute"s Residency program in 2017.
+Matthew Wood received a double-bachelor degree in Osteopathy from RMIT University in Australia in 2002, completed his DPT at the University of Washington, and is a graduate of the Ola Grimsby Institute's Residency program.
 He works in private practice in Seattle, WA.
 He has previously instructed in Osteopathic clinic reasoning, Osteopathic principles, and manipulation of the extremities at RMIT University in Australia, and currently teaches extremity manipulation courses in the US through the Ola Grimsby Institute.
 He is an affiliate instructor of the Ola Grimsby Institute with a special interest in extremity manipulation.

 Jodi Young is an Associate Professor of Physical Therapy at AT Still University in Mesa, Arizona.
 Jodi earned her Doctor of Physical Therapy degree from the University of North Dakota, is a Board Certified Orthopaedic Clinical Specialist through the American Physical Therapy Association and is also a fellow of the American Academy of Orthopaedic Manual Physical Therapy.
 She is currently working towards a PhD through the University of Newcastle where she is researching healthcare utilization and patterns of care in patients with lower extremity injuries.
 Her primary teaching areas are in the musculoskeletal curriculum and differential diagnosis.
 Jodi has over 11 years of clinical experience in outpatient orthopedic settings, with a special interest in the spine.
 She has presented at national conferences in the area of manual therapy and has been published in several different peer-reviewed journals.